sjsaug/obsidianAI/readme.md

 ## Setup
 1. Download, install and run the Ollama app (https://ollama.com/download)
 2. Run 'ollama pull llama3.1' (if you'd like to use a different model, pull your desired model and edit the MODEL variable in main.py)
-3. pip install -r requirements.txt
+3. pip install -r requirements.txt (please note this may become outdated with time)
 4. Set your notes directory in NOTES_PATH (or drop some notes in the 'data' directory)
 5. Run main.py